-Unfortunately, some drivers don’t feel the same way.
-Because automobiles are bigger and faster, drivers tend to feel like they “own” the road, and may not want to share it with bicyclists.
-This can lead to aggressive driving, bullying, and negligence, all of which can cause serious accidents.
+Drivers who are careless, distracted, or negligent could cause a bicyclist to sustain life-altering injuries if they fail to share the road.
+A bicyclist is especially at-risk when you consider that they’re not protected by the same robust metal cage that shelters other drivers and passengers on the road.
+Because automobiles are bigger and faster, drivers tend to feel like they “own” the road and may not want to share it with bicyclists.
+This can lead to aggressive driving, bullying, and negligence, all of which can cause serious bicycle vs auto accidents.

 Automobile drivers are required to give bicyclists a minimum of a three-foot cushion when passing them on the road.
-Driver’s may also cross the center line in order to pass a cyclist, when it is safe to do so.
+Driver’s may also cross the centerline in order to pass a cyclist when it’s safe to do so.

 In many areas, bike lanes are designated to ensure cyclist safety at all times.
-Where bike lanes do not exist, bicyclists may ride as far right as is safe.
+Where bike lanes don’t exist, bicyclists may ride as far right as is safe.
 Additionally, cyclists may ride as far left as is safe when riding on one-way roads with multiple lanes.

-Under Colorado law, bicyclists are able to pass one another or ride side-by-side so long as they maintain a three-foot cushion with automobiles and do not impede the normal flow of traffic.
+Under Colorado law, bicyclists can pass one another or ride side-by-side so long as they maintain a three-foot cushion with automobiles and don’t impede the normal flow of traffic.

 Bicyclists are protected by law from being harassed in any way, including the throwing of any object at a cyclist or driving toward a cyclist in a dangerous manner.